tahaselim/intro-to-quantum-computing/README.md

 # intro-to-quantum-computing
-Materials of the Introduction to Quantum Computing Workshop organized by QTLC Amsterdam.
+Materials of the Introduction to Quantum Computing Workshop, QTLC Amsterdam.